Quick Start

 Access Hive Metastore

-After the Hive cluster is deployed, we can access the Hive Metastore with the following command:
+After the Hive cluster is deployed, you can access the Hive Metastore with the following command:

 kubectl exec -it hive-metastore-0 -n hive -- bash